gtDMMB/ipam-wbio-scripts/README.md

 sampling component.
 The ensemble data is filtered and summarized using [RNAProfiling](http://rnaprofiling.gatech.edu/).

 To run, use the ipam-fun.py script.
-For example
+For example:

 ```python3 ipam-fun.py ~/tRNA/B0000234/B0000234_seq.txt ~/Desktop/RNAStructure/```

 It is important that the input sequences are each in a folder with the name of the